 - Challenge yourself to write tiny flash fiction stories that fit into Twitter’s 280 character limit, or build a thread of tweets that grows into a story.

 - Practise writing endings or last sentences for stories you haven’t written yet.

 - Try to capture the essence of a character in one tweet.

 - For one week, tweet from the point of view of an imaginary persona.

 - Follow one celebrity’s tweets closely, and write the tweets you think are missing from their timelines (without tagging them or using their name, of course!).

 Sometimes practising writing isn’t so much about putting together a cohesive, polished piece as it is about strengthening a specific aspect of your craft.
 That’s where creative writing exercises come in!

-Such exercises offer a low-pressure sense of direction for your writing — while helping you actively improve on particular elements like voice or characterization.
+Such exercises offer a low-pressure sense of direction for your writing — while helping you actively improve on particular elements like voice, building tension, or characterization.
 If you’re struggling with a certain part of creative writing, try out a writing exercise with that element as its focus.
 To help you out, we’ve identified some common problem points, and devised some example exercises to flex that specific writing muscle.

 Plot: Write a short story (or a pivotal scene in your longer project) from the perspective of an outsider, someone who has no significant role in the story.

 Character Development: Establishing how your character is perceived by others is a great way to give them deeper context.
 To give this method a go, write a scene in which your character is only present through candid descriptions by others.